lucyfarnik/starc/README.md

-# Reward distance
-The idea of these experiments is to compare different EPIC-like reward function distances and see how well they correlate with each other, as well as with regret from rolling out the policy.

-## Intended audience
-This repo is meant for my co-authors.
+# STARC reward distances
+These experiments empirically examine different ways of measuring distances between pairs of reward functions and compare their performance.
+The first version of the paper can be found [here](https://arxiv.org/abs/2309.15257).

 ## Repo structure
 All the source code is located in the `/src` directory.
-The files that execute the individual experiments is located in the `/src/experiments` subdirectory, with `/src/__main__.py` being a convenient way to execute them from the command line.
+The files that execute the individual experiments are located in the `/src/experiments` subdirectory, with `/src/__main__.py` being a convenient way to execute them from the command line.

-## Help
-If you have any questions, please get in touch with me.
-If something in this repo looks stupid, that's probably because it is.
+There is one exception to this structure — all the experiments involving continuous environments are located in `/src/continuous`.
+These are almost entirely disconnected from the rest of the repo because the data structures are completely different.